MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Canteen/index4.md

 ## Introduction

 A secondary school plans to introduce a new ordering system for the canteen.
-Pupils will use a large screen to view menu items.
+Pupils will use a large screen to view the menu.
 Required items can be added to an order.
 Pupils will be able to view their order, and the total will be displayed.
 Pupils can then chose to cancel the order or submit it.
-When an order is submitted, it is paid.
+When an order is submitted, it is then paid.

 When an order has been paid for, canteen will serve it to the pupil and mark the order complete.